DATA PROTECTION POLICY (AS OF MAY 2018)

 2. Data protection officer

 If you have any questions regarding data protection or need additional information on data protection-related processes on our website, please feel free to contact our data protection officer:

 Address: Becker Büttner Held PartGmbB, Pfeuferstraße 7, 81373 München, Germany

 3. Information on the collection and processing of data

 You can, in principle, visit our website without registration or logging in.
 Data is only collected and used to the extent governed by the following provisions.
 We only collect, store or use personal data to the extent that we have a lawful basis to do so or you have consented to it.
 The provision of personal data or giving consent is, in principle, voluntary.
-If you do not give us your consent or provide us with personal data it will, in principle, have no negative effects for you.
+There will, in essence, not be any negative effects for you if you do not give us your consent or provide us with personal data.

 “Personal data” means any information relating to an identified or identifiable natural person.
-These include, in particular, name, address, email address, gender, birthday, phone number, age and bank details.
+Personal data include, in particular, name, address, email address, gender, birthday, phone number, age and bank details.

 We collect and process the following data on our website:

 3.1.
 Standard log files when visiting our website (server log)

 When you access our websites, the web server automatically collects and stores information.
 The automatically collected information listed in the following is collected and evaluated to produce statistics on the use of and web traffic to our website and the contents primarily retrieved by the users as well as for the purpose of monitoring our website.
 In addition, the information specified below is used to ensure the operability and safety of our website.
 The knowledge gained in this context is then used for improving our services as well as optimising our websites and is stored for statistical purposes.